qodo-ai/pr-agent/docs/docs/qodo-merge-cli/usage.md

-# Usage Guide for Qodo Merge CLI
+# Usage Guide for Blackbox Merge CLI

 ## Understanding the Interface